Blackberry House Paint Instructions

 SPECIAL NOTE: Remember to take a before and after picture of your project.
 Feel free to post it to our page!

 2. Paint your project.
 Saturate your brush and paint with straight, thorough strokes.
 You will get the best coverage on your project when you paint with the side of your brush rather than the tip.
+Layer your paint in thin coats for the best results.
+Try not to use a heavy hand.
+The smoother and more even your strokes, the better your project will turn out.

 If your project requires more than one coat, let the first coat dry completely before applying the second coat.
 It dries fast, so it won’t take long.
 Applying wet paint to wet paint only pushes your paint around, it doesn’t add more paint, and in most cases will actually pick up your first layer.